Elon, North Carolina

 After laying down, David gets up.
 Perhaps he couldn’t sleep.
 He gets up and goes outside.
 He walks on the roof to get some fresh air.
 The roof was the coolest place in the house.
 He did not have air-conditioning.
 Why is he going on the roof?
 We don’t do that today.
 We would fall off the roof.
 David had a flat roof.

 While he was outside from a distance, he saw a woman bathing.
 He sees a woman.
 He sees a naked woman.
 He sees a beautiful naked woman.
-He asks about her.
-He finds out some things about her.
+She was taking a bath and her name was Bathsheba.
+What do we know about her?

 Who Was Bathsheba?